-Instead of marrying at the courthouse steps, consider my Virginia Museum of Fine Arts, a park or similar for your wedding ceremony.
+Instead of marrying at the courthouse steps, consider the Virginia Museum of Fine Arts, a park or similar for your wedding ceremony.

 Having your elopement outside at the VMFA, your home or a park allows you to have beautiful pictures of your special moment, a free venue, and just a short walk or drive to a post-ceremony meal with friends and family.

 What the Ceremony Includes

 - Your choice of a short non-religious or nondenominational wedding ceremony — approximately five minutes long

 - Use of a prayer shawl (tallit) for Jewish ceremonies

 - Filing of your Virginia marriage license (make sure to get your license from the courthouse first)